WSIB First Aid Program Changes 2026

 Test Sheets

-New test sheets for Basic and Intermediate First Aid courses will be available on the Society’s website under Find a Form.
+New test sheets for Basic and Intermediate First Aid courses are available on the Society’s website under Find a Form.

-• Emergency or Standard First Aid test sheets can only be used for courses ending before the launch date.
-All courses after the launch date must be conducted with the new curriculum, materials and test sheets.
+• Emergency or Standard First Aid test sheets will no longer be processed by the Society.
+All courses after June 22, 2026 must be conducted with the new curriculum, materials and test sheets.